Felixthomas-dev/Aircraft-Engine-Maintenance-/README.md

 ### License
 This project is open source and available under the [MIT License](LICENSE), promoting free use, modification, and distribution of the software, ensuring that contributions are welcomed and recognized.

+---
+### Disclaimer
+The content of this project is for educational and informational purposes only.
+The dataset used is a simulation and does not represent real-world data from any aircraft or aviation company.
+The results and analyses presented do not guarantee safety or predictive outcomes in real-w##orld scenarios.
+The use of this project does not imply any endorsement or affiliation with any aviation organization.
+Always refer to certified professionals for aircraft engine maintenance and related safety measures.